quickmsg/smqttx/README-EN.md

 The distributed MQTT cluster is implemented based on Netty, and provides fast access and configuration capabilities.
 It provides a unified access management platform.
 It can complete the access of tens of millions of devices without complex configuration.

-## Function

-- The project logo and corresponding data are displayed in the middle

-- Provide multilingual functions and sample templates

-- Prerequisite description of README file

-- Built in directory navigation function to solve the problem that some Markdown parsing engines cannot correctly parse and navigate